Why replace manufactured homes?

 Energy Trust is seeking affordable housing solutions that cost no more than 30 percent of a household’s income after grants, incentives and other funding.
 Within manufactured home parks, housing costs include both debt service on a home purchase along with lot space rental or cooperative dues.
 The financing package will likely include third-party loans to qualified consumers to purchase homes and/or loans to park owners to purchase homes for use as affordable housing.
 Energy Trust is engaged with public, nonprofit and private sector lenders to explore accessible and affordable loan options for manufactured home replacements.

 This pilot’s success depends on the collaboration and engagement of many organizations and individuals, including participants, funding partners and lenders.
 To date, recruitment efforts have targeted parks owned and operated by nonprofits or member-owned cooperatives.
 Energy Trust seeks to work in parks with stable ownership, a demonstrated record of prioritizing resident needs and critical capital improvement needs.
-Read new manufacture home replacement pilot to learn more.
+Read our manufactured home replacement pilot fact sheet to learn more.